-Bridal-related books - While weddings obviously happen all year long, bridal is generally promoted in the early spring, coinciding with the bridal industry's own promotional efforts at that time.
+While weddings obviously happen all year long, bridal books are generally promoted in the early spring, coinciding with the bridal industry's own promotional efforts at that time.
 These include wedding planners, wedding etiquette books, books with wedding inspirations.
 And while a young woman's fancy turns to matrimony and a young man's fancy turns to...

 May Book Promotions

 June Book Promotions

-Grilling books – Timed for the beginning of the summer grilling months, bookstores merchandise grilling books at Father's Day.
+Timed for the beginning of the summer grilling months, bookstores push grilling books at Father's Day.

 Traditionally dictionaries were a graduation gift, but that market has diminished with the internet.
 Books that tip to the rite of passage of graduation, such as Dr. Seuss’s Oh, the Places You’ll Go! or Anna Quindlen’s A Short Guide to a Happy Life, adapted from a college commencement address she gave, are popular gifts in May and June.
 Books about jobs and careers are understandably popular.

 June is officially Audiobook Month, when the Audie Awards take place.
-Audiobook versions can take a ride on the promotional tails of the nominees and winners.
+Audiobook versions of your book can ride on the promotional tails of the nominees and winners.

 July Book Promotions

-The beach reading season highlights “lighter” adult fiction, generally fast, fun reads.
-Also popular is Young Adult and children’s books, which are driven by school summer reading lists.
+The beach reading season highlights adult fiction that are generally light, fast, fun reads.
+Also popular are Young Adult and children’s books, which are driven by school summer reading lists.

-Travel guides and maps - again, a changing market with the preponderance of online travel information and GPS systems, but people still do look for guides to carry.
+A changing market with the preponderance of online travel information and GPS systems, people still buy travel guides and maps.

 August Book Promotions

 September Book Promotions

-Also popular are "how-to" and cookbooks for the season — craft books, baking, holiday cooking.
+Also popular are "how-to" and cookbooks for the season such as craft books, baking, holiday cooking.